Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Analysis on the group

 \subsection{Eigenfunctions and their products}

 The Peter--Weyl theorem provides an orthogonal decomposition of $L^2(G)$:

-where $M_m$ is the linear space spanned by matrix entries of the form $\langle\pi_m(\mathrm{g}) u,v\rangle$ with $u,v\in \mathcal{P}_m$.
-At the same time, this also provides the spectral decomposition of the Laplace--Beltrami operator $\Delta_G$.
-In fact, $M_m$ is exactly the space of eigenfunctions of $\Delta_G$ with eigenvalue $-m(m+2)$.
-See Section 8.3 of \cite{Far08}.
-The following lemma is a direct consequence of the definition of $M_m$ and (1) of Lemma \ref{lem:Schur}.
+where $E_m$ is the linear space spanned by matrix entries of the form $\langle\pi_m(\mathrm{g}) u,v\rangle$ with $u,v\in V_m$.
+At the same time, this provides the spectral decomposition of the Laplace--Beltrami operator $\Delta_G$, and $E_m$ is exactly the space of eigenfunctions of $\Delta_G$ with eigenvalue $-m(m+2)$ (see Section 8.3 of \cite{Far08}).
+The following lemma is a direct consequence of (1) of Lemma \ref{lem:Schur}.

-\begin{lemma} Let $\{v_{m,\alpha}: \alpha=-m,-m+2,\ldots,m\}$ be an orthonormal basis of $\mathcal{P}_m$ with respect to the $\pi_m$-invariant inner product $\langle\ ,\ \rangle$.
+\begin{lemma} Let $\{v_{m,\alpha}: \alpha=-m,-m+2,\ldots,m\}$ be an orthonormal basis of $ V_m$ with respect to the $\pi_m$-invariant inner product $\langle\ ,\ \rangle$.
 Then

-is an orthonormal basis of $M_m$. \end{lemma}
+is an orthonormal basis of $E_m$. \end{lemma}

 For $m,n\in\mathbb{Z}_{\geq 0}$, let $f,g$ be eigenfunctions of $\Delta_G$ such that

 Using the above lemma, we may write

 where $a_{\alpha,\alpha'}, b_{\beta,\beta'}\in \mathbb{C}$ such that